RiotGames/key-conjurer/docs/decisions/0000-use-better-http-status-codes-in-api.md

 ## Context and Problem Statement

-The KeyConjurer APIs return 200 whether an error occured or not.
-It may return 5xx if a fatal error occured during Lambda execution.
+The KeyConjurer APIs return 200 whether an error occurred or not.
+It may return 5xx if a fatal error occurred during Lambda execution.
 Instead, the API should return proper HTTP status codes:
 * 2xx in case of success
 * 4xx in case of user's mistake